leverdeterre/shakeMyApps-appScan-blog/_posts/2022-06-28-app-technologies.md

   - Web App
   - Flutter
   - Native

+image: /assets/images/illustrations/appscan-app-technologies.png
+header:
+    overlay_image: /assets/images/illustrations/appscan-app-technologies.png
+    overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-Since 10 years i have seen a lot of cross-plateform technologies.
+Since 10 years we have seen a lot of cross-plateform technologies.
 Every time, there is some reasons to select an alternative technology.

 - Reduce the cost of the App